The Pixi Vitamin C Serum claims to be a lightweight serum that gently exfoliates, hydrates and nourishes the skin.

 As with the toner, there is a citrus scent associated with this serum, although I also pick up a bit of peppermint.
-The smell is naturally derived, primarily from the botanical extracts with nothing artificial added for fragrance.
-Although I prefer scent free, it’s not problematic for me.
+The smell is naturally derived, primarily from the botanical extracts with nothing artificial added to enhance it.
+The scent is not problematic for me.
 Those sensitive to smell or citric extracts may be wise to patch test before using.

 The concentration of Vitamin C in this product is undisclosed.
 In second place following only water on the ingredient list, it’s assumed significant.
 My guess is that it’s around 10-15%.
 I have based this estimate on a few factors.
 Firstly, the high position of Ascorbic Acid on the ingredient list as just mentioned.
 Secondly, the fact that this serum crystalises, deposits forming around the opening, as shown below.
 This is typical behaviour of Vitmain C in this form.
 Thirdly, Ascorbic Acid is quite volative and oxidises quickly.
 I show visual evidence of this happening in the first month of use below.
 Finally, the results which I will also discuss.